pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 For pretix Hosted, we have partnered with [GoCardless](https://gocardless.com) to allow a seamless integration for automatic transaction importing for [thousands of banks in over 30 countries](https://gocardless.com/bank-account-data/coverage/).
 Alternatively, you can notify pretix of incoming payments by regularly importing digital bank statements.
-This section is going to guide you through all three options.
+This section is going to guide you through both options.

 #### Option A: automatic transaction import using GoCardless